-‘The Office’ Premiered 12 Years Ago–Where Is the Dunder Mifflin Team Now ?
+‘The Office’ Premiered 12 Years Ago — Where Is The Dunder Mifflin Team Now?

 — spillin' dylan. (@DylaoDylao) February 19, 2017

-Phyllis Smith portrayed Phyllis Lapin on the show, the perfume wearing soft spoken employee. who had to ban Michael Scott from her wedding reception.
-She has since been seen in shows like The Middle and in the highly popular Netflix dram, The OA.
+Phyllis Smith portrayed Phyllis Lapin on the show, the perfume-wearing, soft-spoken employee who had to ban Michael Scott from her wedding reception.
+She has since been seen in shows like The Middle and in the highly popular Netflix drama The OA.

-Oscar Nuñez portrayed Oscar Martinez, the gay accountant outed by his boss.
+Oscar Nunez portrayed Oscar Martinez, the gay accountant outed by his boss.
 He was prominent in the film The Proposal, as well as shows like Brooklyn Nine-Nine.

-Ed Helms did not join The Office as a cappella singing Andy Bernard until the second season.
+Ed Helms did not join The Office as a cappella singing Andy Bernard until the third season.
 He hit the jackpot with The Hangover movies.
 He is starring in the upcoming movies Chappaquiddick and What’s The Point?.

-Who can forget Brian Baumgartner’s portrayal of Kevin Malone and his hysterical Police themed band, Scrantonicity?
-He has been in several television shows including Chicago Fire, Scream Queens and Melissa & Joey.
+Who can forget Brian Baumgartner’s portrayal of Kevin Malone and his hysterical Police-themed band Scrantonicity?
+He has been in several television shows including Chicago Fire, Scream Queens, and Melissa & Joey.

 Kate Flannery portrayed the ethically challenged Meredith Palmer.
 Considered one of the funniest cast members of the show, Flannery has since been seen on Brooklyn Nine-Nine.